GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/7-App-Deployment.md

 ## Deploy Chatbot BackEnd API to Azure App Service

-1. Open `apps\api` folder in VS code as root of project.
+1. Open repo in VS code.

-2. Install `Azure App Service` extension in Vs Code
+2. Install `Azure App Service` extension in Vs Code.
+If you are using GitHub Codespaces, extension is already installed.

    ![alt text](images/deploy-image.png)